Middletown, Connecticut: History

 Middletown merchant traders pushed for the clearance of the Saybrook Bar at the mouth of the Connecticut River, and later sought the creation of Middlesex County in 1785.
 The name 'Middlesex' was chosen because the intention was to make Middletown the head of a long river port, much as London was at the head of its long river port on the Thames in Middlesex County, England.
 The same persons also established the Middlesex Turnpike (now Route 154) to link all the settlements on the western side of the Connecticut, again with the intent of creating one long port.

 After the American Revolution, Connecticut and most northern states abolished slavery.
 The port's decline began in the early 19th century during the period of strained American-British relations and resulting trade restrictions, which led to the War of 1812.
 The port never recovered from the restrictions of the war.
 The city's men distinguished themselves in the war effort, as Middletown's Commodore Thomas Macdonough led American forces to the victory on Lake Champlain in 1814 which ended British hopes for an invasion of New York.
 After the war, migration of New England families continued west to New York and, later, to the Midwest around the Great Lakes, where more land was available.

 In the 19th century, Middletown became a major center for firearms manufacturing.
 Numerous gun manufacturers in the area supplied the majority of pistols to the United States government during the War of 1812.
 After that war, however, the center of this business shifted to Springfield, Massachusetts; and Hartford, and New Haven, Connecticut.
 (See also History of Connecticut industry.)

-In 1831 Wesleyan College was established.
+In 1831 Wesleyan University was established.
 It became one of the United States' leading liberal arts universities.
 The college replaced an earlier educational institution on the same site, Partridge's American Literary, Scientific and Military Academy.
 It had moved to Norwich, Vermont and later developed as Norwich University.

 The two main buildings of the original campus were built by the people of Middletown in order to attract an academic institution to the city.
 In 1841, Middletown established the state's first public high school, which at first enrolled all students from age nine through age sixteen who had previously attended district schools.